 The exhibition features several objects and artifacts, including navigational instruments, personal possessions, tools, weapons and, naturally, the booty brought back from the forays at sea.

 The Pirates or Privateers? exhibit is a self-guided tour for families and the general public.
-Guided tours are available from Tuesday to Friday by reservation for primary school groups and for groups of children 3-5.
+Guided tours are available from Tuesday to Friday by reservation for primary and preschool groups.

 This exhibition was made possible by a financial contribution by the Ministère de la Culture et des Communications and the City of Montréal.
 The Museum thanks its partners and sponsors: the J. Armand Bombardier Foundation, Saputo, the Alcoa Foundation, La Presse and The Gazette.